United Airlines to buy aircraft from Boom Supersonic in climate push

-United Airlines (UAL.O) said on Thursday it signed an agreement with Denver-based aerospace company Boom Supersonic to buy aircraft that would run on 100% sustainable aviation fuel as the company looks to cut carbon emissions.
+June 3 (Reuters) - United Airlines said on Thursday it signed an agreement with Denver-based aerospace company Boom Supersonic to buy aircraft that would run on 100% sustainable aviation fuel as the company looks to cut carbon emissions.

 Under the agreement, the airline will purchase 15 of Boom’s ‘Overture’ aircraft once they meet United’s safety, operating and sustainability requirements, with an option for an additional 35 aircraft.